 Applying for a public practice certificate

 If you provide public accounting services into Australia or New Zealand and earn more than $10,000 gross in fees each calendar year, you must hold a Public Practice Certificate.
 This requirement applies to all members, no matter where in the world you are located.

 If you earn between $10,000 and $45,000 gross fees per calendar year, you may apply for a Limited Public Practice Certificate.
 If you earn more than $45,000 gross fees per calendar year, you must apply for a Public Practice Certificate.

 To apply for a Public Practice Certificate, you must successfully complete the Public Practice Program

 The Public Practice Program has two components:

 To apply for a Limited Public Practice Certificate you must successfully complete the distance learning program.

 The Public Practice Program has been developed to help members establish themselves in public practice.
 It builds on the technical expertise and experience gained from the CPA Program and through hands-on business experience.
 It focuses on non-technical skills such as strategic planning, marketing, risk management and practice development.

 If you are a CPA or FCPA providing public accounting services and you do not earn more than $10,000 gross fees each calendar year, you do not need to obtain a Public Practice Certificate.
 However, you must hold professional indemnity insurance.
 Please also note that there is a requirement to hold a Public Practice Certificate if you are conducting audits of self-managed superannuation funds, irrespective of the fees earned.

-You must apply for a Public Practice Certificate within five years of passing the exam for the distance learning component of the Public Practice Program.
+You must apply for a Public Practice Certificate within eight years of passing the exam for the distance learning component of the Public Practice Program.
 A Public Practice Program Residential must also be attended within the eight-year timeframe.
 You must also:

 - pass the Advanced Taxation segment of the CPA Program

 - have the required practical experience as stated in By-Law 9.4